Jose Siri Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.11 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.10).

-- Royals pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (88 total, 1.2 per game).

-- Cuas will make his first start of the season for the Royals.

-- The 28-year-old right-hander came out of the bullpen in his last outing this season, one of 32 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.